How to Format Strings with f-Strings

 f-strings

-offer a straightforward and readable way to incorporate variable values or expressions into strings in Python.
+provide a simple and readable way to insert variable values or expressions directly into strings in Python.

 They are used by prefixing the string with f